Skip to main content

 info

-Routing policies with a target type of local in the main route table cannot be modified or deleted.
+Routes with a local target type in the default routing table cannot be modified or deleted.

 Available destination IP by target type